Ezzat Goushegir

 Hall in Tehran.
 She received her MFA from the University of Iowa.

-Since coming to the United States she has been writing both in English and Persian.
-Her plays have been produced by a number of theater companies U.S., Canada, China, England, Sweden and Iran.
-She currently contributes a weekly memoir and many other writings to Shahrvand, the Persian-language magazine based in Toronto, and since 2003 she teaches at DePaul University in Chicago.
+Since coming to the United States she has been writing in English and Persian.
+Several theater companies U.S., Canada, China, England, Sweden, and Iran have produced her plays.
+She currently contributes a weekly memoir and many other writings to Shahrvand, the Persian-language magazine based in Toronto, and since 2003 she has taught at DePaul University in Chicago.

 She is a regular contributor to literary journals, and her writing has appeared in publications in Iran, Europe, and Canada.
-She was a Fellow Writer in the Iowa City International Writing Program, contributed in the Conference of International Women’s Playwrights, was a Writer-in- Residence at the University of Maryland, also has been a co-director and dramaturge of a reading series at New Federal Theatre in New York.
-She is the member of “The Dramatists Guild of America” and “The Association of Writers and Writing Program”.
+She was a Fellow Writer in the Iowa City International Writing Program, contributed to the Conference of International Women’s Playwrights, was a Writer-in-Residence at the University of Maryland, also has been a co-director and dramaturge of a reading series at New Federal Theatre in New York.
+She is a member of “The Dramatists Guild of America” and “The Association of Writers and Writing Program”.